ritaalmeida96/ritaalmeida96/README.md

  ## About Me

 🌱 My name is Rita Almeida (@ritaalmeida96), and I currently work as a manual software tester (QA analyst).
-I have a strong foundation in programming, which began during my high school years when I pursued a professional course to become a Computer Systems Programming technician.
+I have a foundation in programming, which began during my high school years when I pursued a professional course to become a Computer Systems Programming technician.
 During this time, I gained experience in various programming languages, including Portugol (algorithms), Pascal, C++, C#, Java, Python, JavaScript, HTML, and CSS.

 ## Interests and Expertise